pvds/pragmatics/packages/stylelint-config/README.md

 #### Automation

-We recommend configuring your editor to automatically format your code by on save or.
+We recommend configuring your editor to automatically format your code by on save.

-You can use Prettier with a pre-commit tool.
+You can use Prettier and Stylelint with a pre-commit tool.
 This can re-format your files that are marked as “staged” via git add before you commit.

 _Make sure Prettier and Stylelint are installed and in your devDependencies before you proceed_